Why We Teach and Why Students Study English

 A graduate of Abbott, I continued my studies at Concordia (B.A., M.A.).
 I then worked as a writing specialist at Dawson and Vanier before coming to do the same at JAC.
-I am a longtime marker of the English Exit Exam and was also an English teacher at Dawson’s New School.
+I am a longtime marker of the English Exit Exam and have also taught at Dawson’s New School and the MacDonald Campus of McGill University.
 My courses run the gamut of subjects from love to war to drinking to song lyrics to something I haven’t thought of yet but most certainly will.
 I am also a singer/songwriter/guitarist whose bands have played in seemingly every lousy bar in North America – twice.

 514-457-6610 ext.
 5905

 Andrew Brock has been a member of John Abbott College's Department of English since 2001.
 He holds a BA in English Literature, a BFA in Art History, and an MA in English Literature, all from Concordia University.

 He enjoys all things dark and scary, and likes to teach courses about them.